Typhoon Dujuan (2015): Taiwan

 Typhoon Dujuan caused three deaths and 376 injuries in Taiwan.
 A female driver went into a skid and crashed in Nangang District, Taipei.
 She died later after being sent to a hospital.
 In Tucheng District, New Taipei, an elderly man died after being knocked down by strong winds.
 A group of people tried to fix a fallen fence at a construction site in Beitun District, Taichung; however, when a man was standing on a corrugated sheet, strong winds rolled them up.
 The man died due to a three-meter fall.
 Over 2.25 million houses throughout Taiwan suffered from power outage, and over 180 thousand houses in Taipei and New Taipei faced water outage.

 Preliminary losses to agriculture are estimated at NT$217.01 million (US$6.59 million), and Yunlin County suffered the biggest losses, estimated at NT$82.89 million (US$2.49 million), accounting for 38 percent of the country's total losses.
 Losses in the category of crops were estimated at NT$201.45 million (US$6.05 million), with 8,018 hectares affected.
 Heavy rainfall on September 28 and 29 led to serious rockslides at a section of the Alishan Forest Railway which was destroyed by Typhoon Morakot and reconstructed recently, ruining plans by the Taiwan Railways Administration to reopen the full length of the railway on December 25.

 Bon Jovi's only two concerts at the Taipei World Trade Center Nangang Exhibition Hall on September 28 and 29 were canceled due to Typhoon Dujuan, as the Taipei City government announced school and office closures for the two days.
 During the first landfall, the weather station in Su'ao, Yilan observed the maximum gust at 68.4 m/s and maximum sustained winds at 40.4 m/s, and that gust became the second strongest of the station in history.

-China
+Elsewhere

 Across East China, nearly 1.7 million people were affected by the typhoon.
 The most severe damage took place in Fujian Province where 400 homes collapsed, 31,000 ha of farmland were flooded, and total economic losses reached ¥2.4 billion (US$377.5 million).
 Total economic damage in East China were at ¥2.536 billion (US$398.5 million).
+The remnants of Dujuan, which were moving from Japan to Sakhalin, later merged with a "deep rain cyclone" just south of Sakhalin, becoming a hurricane-force extratropical low on October 1.
+This low uprooted over 600 trees and torn off the roof of a residential building in Korsakov.
+Due to this cyclone, 16 people were hospitalized and 1 person died.
+Cape Crillon received gusts of 140 mph while Yuzhno-Sakhalinsk received gusts of 35 m/s.
+Elsewhere, downpours flooded the village of Novoselskoye, causing 30 people to be evacuated.